danitso/docker-control/README.md

 The amount of RAM (in megabytes) to allocate for the virtual machine.

-**Warning**: While the command accepts any integer, we strongly recommend that you allocate at least 1024 MB and that you increment the allocation in steps of 256 MB (1024 MB, 1280 MB, 1536 MB etc.).
+**Warning**: While the command accepts any integer, you must never allocate less than 1024 MB of RAM.
+Also, it is strongly recommended to specify a value which is a multiple of 256 MB (1024 MB, 1280 MB, 1536 MB etc.).

 ## Contributing